-Applicants are admitted based on validated eligibility according to the ADN admission requirements listed above, the date application is submitted to the ADN Department, and residency (in-district, out-of-district, and out-of-state).
-All in-district residents are admitted before out-of-district residents.
-Out-of-state applicants are not admitted until all in-state applicants are admitted.
+Applicants are admitted using a first qualified, first admitted system based on the ADN admission requirements listed above, the date application is submitted to the campus ADN Department, and residency (in-district, out-of-district, and out-of-state).
+All in-district applicants (Mississippi residents of Harrison, Jackson, Stone and George Counties) are admitted before out-of-district applicants (Mississippi residents of counties other than Harrison, Jackson, Stone and George).
+Out-of-state applicants are not admitted until all instate applicants are admitted.
 Enrollments are limited.
 When there are more qualified applicants than space allows to be admitted, a waiting list is utilized.
 Applicants must maintain a GPA of 2.5 or higher on degree-required courses each semester to remain on the ADN admission waiting list.
 Qualified applicants selected for, but unable to attend, a particular class may defer enrollment to the next class one time only.
 Within two weeks following notification of their admission status, applicants must notify the campus ADN Department Chairperson in writing regarding their desire to enter the next available class.
 Students who fail to comply with this requirement risk forfeiting their priority status.
 A student who has been dismissed from or leaves a nursing or allied health program under adverse circumstances (e.g. unsafe clinical practice, cheating on tests or paperwork, etc.) may be denied admission to the nursing program.